 5.7 Beginning the Process of Resolution of a Complaint

-Once a complaint is filed, the Affirmative Action Officer (and/or any resource person listed in Section 4.4 above with whom the Complainant has counseled) will assist the Complainant to end conduct that they believe violates this HCAP.
-Within 10 days after the filing of a complaint, the Affirmative Action Officer will arrange a meeting with the Complainant and other resource persons, as is appropriate.
-At this meeting, the Affirmative Action Officer and/or resource persons will work with the Complainant to determine and then implement the best approach(es) to satisfactorily resolve the matter.
+Once a complaint is filed, the Affirmative Action Officer (and/or any resource person listed in Section 4.4 above with whom the Reporting Party has counseled) will assist the Reporting Party to end conduct that they believe violates this HCAP.
+Within 10 days after the filing of a complaint, the Affirmative Action Officer will arrange a meeting with the Reporting Party and other resource persons, as is appropriate.
+At this meeting, the Affirmative Action Officer and/or resource persons will work with the Reporting Party to determine and then implement the best approach(es) to satisfactorily resolve the matter.
 This shall include deciding whether to proceed informally or formally.
-Notwithstanding the foregoing, in the event that the Complainant is a student or, regardless of the student or employee status of the Complainant, if the conduct reported is Rape, Sexual Assault, or Sexual Exploitation, the resolution methods described in Section 5.8 Resolution Through the Informal Process and Mediation described in Section 5.9 Resolution Through the Formal Process, will not be permitted.
-In all situations in which the informal process may be used, the Complainant has the right to reject the use of the informal process.
+Notwithstanding the foregoing, in the event that the Reporting Party is a student or, regardless of the student or employee status of the Reporting Party, if the conduct reported is Rape, Sexual Assault, or Sexual Exploitation, the resolution methods described in Section 5.8 Resolution Through the Informal Process and Mediation described in Section 5.9 Resolution Through the Formal Process, will not be permitted.
+In all situations in which the informal process may be used, the Reporting Party has the right to reject the use of the informal process.

-Subject to the foregoing, the Complainant's wishes will be respected to the fullest extent possible in determining the appropriate course of action.
+Subject to the foregoing, the Reporting Party's wishes will be respected to the fullest extent possible in determining the appropriate course of action.

 5.7.1.
 Time Limits